-- (i) Trade cooperation.
-On the one hand, the principle of non-reciprocity was established.
-On the other, the general rule was free access to the Community market for ACP products, apart from a fraction of those covered by the common agricultural policy, namely sugar, for which special arrangements were made, and a number of other products (6% of agricultural products on the basis of imports in 1973), in respect of which the Community nevertheless granted arrangements that were more favourable than those for third countries.
-Altogether, 99.2% of imports from the ACP States now had completely free access. - (ii) Stabilization of export earnings (cf. details of Stabex below). - (iii) Financial cooperation, the total amount of which was raised to 3 390 million u.a. - (iv) Industrial cooperation.
+- (i) On the one hand, trade cooperation and the principle of non-reciprocity were established.
+On the other, the general rule was free access to the Community market for ACP products, apart from a few products covered by the common agricultural policy: altogether, 99.2% of imports from the ACP States now had completely free access. - (ii) Stabilization of export earnings (cf. details of Stabex below). - (iii) Financial cooperation, the total amount of which was raised to 3 390 million u. a. - (iv) Industrial cooperation.
 In addition to the established machinery of financial aid, the Convention contained a series of provisions concerned with the development of infrastructures, the formation of manufacturing enterprises, especially to process raw materials, access to technology, and the setting-up of structures for information, advisory services and sales promotion.
 Thus an open framework was created and placed at the disposal of the Community's various partners so that they could take advantage of it gradually, on their own initiative.

-These conventions each run for five years and the most recent (Lomé II) was signed on 31 October 1979 between the then nine Member States of the EEC and 57 ACP States.
-1 The main innovations, less dramatic on this occasion, were:
+The most recent convention (Lomé II) was signed on 31 October 1979 between the then nine Member States of the EEC and 57 ACP States.
+The main innovations, less dramatic on this occasion, were:

-- (i) the introduction of a chapter for agricultural cooperation (with a stipulation that 40% of EDF funds were to be allocated to rural development); - (ii) the raising of the number of agricultural products covered by Stabex to 44; - (iii) the creation of Sysmin, a mechanism similar to Stabex, covering mining products and designed to safeguard mining potential in the ACP States.
+- the introduction of a chapter for agricultural cooperation (with a stipulation that 40% of EDF funds were to be allocated to rural development); - (ii) the raising of the number of agricultural products covered by Stabex to 44; - (iii) the creation of Sysmin, a mechanism similar to Stabex, covering mining products and designed to safeguard mining potential in the ACP States.